EmbraceLife/fastai_treasures/How-To-Docsrc-PR.md

 PR03.5.png![image.png](PRimages/PR03.5.png)

-## step 4 delete and create branches
+## Step 4 delete and create branches

 If you have done PR before, you may want to delete your previous branch locally and on github.
 In this example, I have a branch called update-freeze-docsrc (see the blue box in the image below).